 Beyoncé is back and she’s ushering in a renaissance.
-Six years on from her last proper solo record, 2016’s Lemonade, the mononymous musical icon is gearing up to release a new album, RENAISSANCE, on July 29.
+Six years on from her last proper solo record, 2016’s Lemonade, the mononymous musical icon released her glorious new dance record, RENAISSANCE – and now she's taking it on tour across the UK and the world.

 Beyoncé has said that her new record is all about being free and adventurous, away from “perfectionism and overthinking”.
 However, this is Queen Bey we’re talking about, and if her past few albums are anything to go by, RENAISSANCE and any accompanying visuals will be stuffed with cultural references and intertextual nuggets.
 It’s something she’s filled her art with since before she changed the world following that digital drop in 2013 with the release of her self-titled visual album, but was most notable on her opus Lemonade, an affirming and career-defining visual album.
 It’s a record that has inspired its own syllabus, curated by writer, theologian and educator Candice Benbow, and a course at the University of Texas.

-Ahead of RENAISSANCE’s release, and inspired by Benbow’s incredible work, we wanted to put together our own Beyoncé-related reading list, featuring works cited by the singer, as well as those we believe make perfect bedfellows for Queen Bey’s back catalogue, to set you up for the RENAISSANCE.
+Inspired by Benbow’s incredible work, we wanted to put together our own Beyoncé-related reading list, featuring works cited by the singer, as well as those we believe make perfect bedfellows for Queen Bey’s back catalogue, to set you up for the RENAISSANCE tour.

 We Should All Be Feminists by Chimamanda Ngozi Adichie (2014)